How worthy are mine excellent papers?

 Table of Contents

 How would you evaluate whether your latest research output was an excellent one?
-Most often than not, people answer this question with some reference to an index of journal quality, either in terms of the journal impact factor quartile in the InCites journal citation reports (available from the Web of Science platform) or using the number of stars in the Academic Journal Guide available from the Chartered Association of Business Schools website.
+Most often than not, people answer this question with what I would call the journal halo heuristic: they make reference to an index of journal quality, either in terms of the journal impact factor quartile in the InCites journal citation reports (available from the Web of Science platform) or using the number of stars in the Academic Journal Guide available from the Chartered Association of Business Schools website.

-In fairness, this is not a completely invalid answer: the impact factor or other bibliometric indices relative to the journals in which academic articles are published may constitute a somewhat indirect measure of the originality, significance and rigour of the work published.
+As with all heuristic judgments, using the journal halo heuristic to assess the quality of our outputs is not completely irrational.
+The impact factor or other bibliometric indices relative to the journals in which academic articles are published may constitute a somewhat indirect measure of the originality, significance and rigour of the work published.
 But it is only a proxy criteria for any given paper.
-And it can be invalid: some journals with high impact factors may not have a reputation for publishing rigorous research, citations do not always reflect quality (some articles can be highly cited because they are heavily criticised) and several prestigious journals have been known to retract publications indicating that severely flawed papers can make it to so-called “top journals.”
+And it can be deeply flawed: some journals with high impact factors can be involved in controversies, citations do not necessarily reflect quality and several prestigious journals have been known to retract publications indicating that severely flawed papers can make it to so-called “top journals.”

 This is my personal take on the official REF guidance documentation.
 You should always consult your institution research office and/or refer to the guidance document for the final say on these topics.
 If you spot a blarring mistake, please leave a comment below!